SanteonNL/shared-care-planning/README.md

-# careteam-ig
+# Cross-Organizational CarePlan Implementation Guide

 Currently in DRAFT!

-We might change the titel to 'careplan implementation guide' or 'Care Coordination implementation guide' and turn this documents into a real FHIR Implementation Guide at some point.
+The link to this repository will change as soon as we reach consensus on title 'Cross-Organizational CarePlan Implementation Guide' and we'll turn this documents into a real FHIR Implementation Guide at some point.
 For now, you can use this ['homepage'](/input/pagecontent/introduction.md)